chasembowers/poker-learn/README.md

 averse.
 Because risk-aversion has not been implemented, players are prone to taking wildly large bets.
 I plan to address this in the future.
 Finally, some of the more intricate Holdem rules are excluded.

-The machine learning portion of this project is bare bones.
-Players generate a set of features corresponding to each game state that they receive and all of the actions they could take.
-This feature set corresponds to a label of the player's change in stack size from the moment of the action until the hand is completed.
-Once the player is trained, the player predicts the expected return on the set of all possible actions and chooses the action which maximizes its return.
-Equivalently, the player approximates a function from a set of features, generated from a combination of a game state and an action, to its change in stack size.
-This function is approximated using a machine learning regressor.
-I have chosen a Random Forest because of its robustness to noise (tendency not to overfit) and speed in training.
-A Support Vector Machine was my first choice, but it proved to train too slowly.
+Each time a player receives an game state, the player generates a set of features corresponding to that game state and and the action the player has chosen.
+These features are stored and later associated with a label.
+The label is calculated at the end of each hand and is the difference between the player's stack at the end of the hand and the player stack size at the moment of the action.

+After each round, the player is trained using a fixed amount of features and labels.
+The remainder of features and labels from the beginning of the player's career are discarded.
+This is implemented because the expected return of a player's action will change as a player evolves.
+A machine learning regressor is used to approximate a function from the set of stored features to the set of stored labels.
+In order to predict the best action, the player evaluates this function for its received game state and over the entire set of possible actions.
+The action which is evaluated to the maximum expected value is chosen.

+After experiment with various sophisticated machine learning models like support vector machines and random forests, I have only had success with a simple multiple regression model.
+I suspect that this is because the sample space is extremely noise; poker involves a lot of luck, and simpler models are more resistant to overfitting.

 ## External Packages